 - Completing a state-approved driver improvement clinic

 The highest balance of safe driver points you can accumulate is 5.
 You can earn these 5 safe driving points every year by completing a driver improvement clinic.
-See our page point reduction for more details.
+See our page on Defensive Driving for more details.

 The procedures for handling traffic tickets are the same for Virginia commercial drivers as they are for those with a regular license; &STATE-CODE& CDL holders must pay the fines or fight the traffic ticket by the court date listed on the citation.
 If convicted, then you must also notify your employer of any traffic violations.
 This is the case no matter what type of vehicle you were driving.
 Keep in mind parking tickets don't count.

 First decide how you want to plead.
 This means you will either plead guilty and pay the fines or contest the traffic ticket in court.
 Just be sure you take action on or before the court date listed on your citation.

 Traffic offense convictions result in the following penalties: